 It’s easy enough for muddiness to creep into the definitions over physician’s contractual work obligations, he said.

 “For example, you may be obligated to work full-time, but what does that mean?
-Does full-time mean an 8-to-5, 9-to-5 or does it also include 8-to-5 and working evenings or working weekends?
+Does full-time mean an 8-to-5, 9-to-5, or does it also include 8-to-5 and working evenings or working weekends?
 In this respect, the definitions regarding your duties are very important.”

 If your job responsibilities take you away from direct patient care, particularly where your compensation includes a productivity component, it’s important to understand if, and how, those other duties are accounted for in your overall compensation package.
-It’s also vital to have a handle on how the workload will look on the day to day.
+It’s also helpful to have a handle on how the workload will look on the day to day.